jashburn00/LearningFullStack/README.md

 # Overview
-This is for hosting code and notes derived from the Codecademy course "Full Stack Engineer".
+This is for hosting code and notes created during the Codecademy course "Full Stack Engineer".